 Remove Baseboard with the Trim Puller

-Don’t get me wrong, that way works just fine.
+Don’t get me wrong, Using many tools to remove moulding works just fine.
 Using the Trim Puller just makes it WAY easier!

 - The trim puller has a sharp tapered edge doing away with the need for the 5 in 1 painters tool.